CaffeinatedCanine/arlathanxchange/website/docs/faqs.md

 :::importantDetails

 - **For Both Requests and Offers:** Please use *Dragon Age - All Media Types* for your fandom, and mark whether you are interested in fanart or fanfic for your main gift.
 Please also indicate if you are open to treats and what type of treats.<br /><br />
-- **For Offers:** In place of offering specific ships/characters, you may also be brave and offer to create for "Any" ship, by clicking the "Any" button.<br /><br />
+- **For Offers:** In place of offering specific ships/characters, you may also be brave and offer to create for "Any" ship, by clicking the "Any" button.
-More information on how to fill out requests and offers will be posted before sign-ups open!

 :::